corinwagen/presto/tutorial/README.md

 $ python analyze_reaction.py -m rxn.yaml equil.chk
 ```

-## Step 3: Compute Potential Energy Surface in Explicit Solvent
+## Step 3: Compute Potential Energy Surface

 To find the actual transition state, the potential energy surface in explicit solvent must be calculated.
 This can be derived from a series of trajectories where the coordinate of interest is constrained
 (analogous to a "scan" in Gaussian, albeit where every point is a trajectory).
 We will use the weighted histogram analysis method (WHAM) to construct the PES from the individual trajectories,
 using the [*wham*](http://membrane.urmc.rochester.edu/?page_id=126) program from the Grossfield lab.
-(*wham* is not computationally intensive and can be run on a laptop or login node).
+(*wham* is not computationally intensive and can be run on a laptop or login node.)

 We have the choice of  analyzing either the forming (C–N) or breaking (C–Cl) bond.
 Since the nucleophile has two identical nucleophilic nitrogens, we opted to scan along the C–Cl distance for simplicity.